Jón Guðni Fjóluson

-Jón Guðni Fjóluson (born 10 April 1989) is an Icelandic professional footballer who plays as a centre-back for Hammarby IF in Allsvenskan.
+Jón Guðni Fjóluson (born 10 April 1989) is an Icelandic former professional footballer who played as a centre-back.
+He played for Beerschot, GIF Sundsvall, IFK Norrköping, FC Krasnodar, Brann and Hammarby IF.
+Jón Guðni had represented Iceland at senior level since 2010, making 18 appearances and scoring 1 goal in the process.

 Career

 Fram

 Jón started playing football at the Ægir Þorlákshöfn youth academy.
 In 2007, aged 18, he joined Fram in the Úrvalsdeild, Iceland's first tier.
 In 2010, he had trials with both Bayern Munich and PSV Eindhoven.

 Beerschot

 On 6 June 2011, Jón moved to Beerschot in the Belgian Pro League.
 Following the 2011–12 season, after being given limited playing time, he was allowed to leave on a free transfer.

 GIF Sundsvall

-On 24 August 2012, Jón signed a three and half year-contract with GIF Sundsvall in Allsvenskan, competing with Marcus Danielson and Stefan Ålander for one of the two centre-back positions.
+On 24 August 2012, Jón signed a three-and-a-half-year contract with GIF Sundsvall in Allsvenskan, competing with Marcus Danielson and Stefan Ålander for one of the two centre-back positions.
 The club was relegated from Sweden's first tier the same year, through a play-off loss against Halmstads BK.
 In 2013, Sundsvall finished third in Superettan, as Jón only made ten league appearances due to injuries, but lost once again to Halmstads BK in the promotion play-offs.

 In 2014, Jón established himself as a key player for GIF Sundsvall, being named Player of the Year by the Medelpad Football Association, as the club won a promotion through finishing second in the Superettan table.
 In 2015, Jón made 29 league appearances in Allsvenskan, scoring once, as the club finished 12th in the table.